MySocialApp/k8s-euft/README.md

 * [Travis CI](https://travis-ci.org/) for remote testing
 * [Vagrant](https://www.vagrantup.com/) for local testing

-We're using [Kubeadm DIND Cluster](https://github.com/kubernetes-sigs/kubeadm-dind-cluster) to quickly deploy a Kubernetes testing cluster.
+We're using [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) to quickly deploy a Kubernetes testing cluster.

 Then you can use your favorite framework/language to perform your tests.